Unity State

-Unity State, also known as Western Upper Nile, is a state in South Sudan.
+Unity State is a state in South Sudan.
 Unity State is in the Greater Upper Nile region.
-Unity is inhabited predominantly by two ethnic groups: the Nuer majority, and the Dinka minority.
+Unity is inhabited predominantly by two ethnic groups: the Nuer, and the Dinka.

 In 2015, a presidential decree established a new system of 28 states, replacing the previously established 10.
 Unity State was replaced by the states of Ruweng, Northern Liech and Southern Liech.
 Unity State was re-established by a peace agreement signed on 22 February 2020 with smaller boundaries as the northern part of the former state became the Ruweng Administrative Area.

 Administrative divisions

 The capital of Unity state is Bentiu.
 Before an administrative reorganization in 1994, Unity was part of a much larger province of Upper Nile, and the state was sometimes called Western Upper Nile.